 This is a secured loan available for businesses of all sizes with leases also being available.

-- Various types are available to sole traders as well as small- and medium-sized businesses
+- Various types of business vehicle finance are available to sole traders as well as small- and medium-sized businesses

 - Depending on the cost of the car and how it’s used, there are tax benefits available